What is Pylint?#

 argparse.error(...) is in fact a logging call and not an argparse call.

 Pylint is highly configurable and permits to write plugins in order to add your own checks (for example, for internal libraries or an internal rule).
-Pylint has an ecosystem of existing plugins for popular frameworks such as pylint-django or pylint-sonarjson.
+Pylint also has an ecosystem of existing plugins for popular frameworks and third party libraries.

 Pylint isn't smarter than you: it may warn you about things that you have